-- Caples Beach improvements to meet and exceed the waterfront experience. - Demolitions of Palmer A, B, C, D, E, 58th Street House Reichert/Knight/Dioceses House - These demolitions are essential to the pursuit of an updated facilities master plan. - Relocation of IT server from Palmer A to ACE, placing the essential infrastructure of the New College network in a more secure location. - Campus camera replacement and additions to provide long overdue security upgrades. - Installation of additional boat lift docks. - Campus overpass improvements to maintain the necessary connection of the campus where it is parted by Tamiami Trail. - Campus fencing and natural barriers to improve campus safety and sustainability while being careful to avoid any degradation of the natural beauty of New College. - ACE and Heiser generator upgrades. - Heiser strobic fan motor replacement and AHU motor replacement. - Access control for housing to promote campus safety.
+- Caples Beach improvements to meet and exceed the waterfront experience. - Relocation of IT server from Palmer A to ACE, placing the essential infrastructure of the New College network in a more secure location. - Campus overpass improvements to maintain the necessary connection of the campus where it is parted by Tamiami Trail. - Campus fencing and natural barriers to improve campus safety and sustainability while being careful to avoid any degradation of the natural beauty of New College. - ACE and Heiser generator upgrades. - Heiser strobic fan motor replacement and AHU motor replacement. - Access control for housing to promote campus safety. - Solar charging stations to promote sustainable vehicle use.

-- Solar charging stations to promote sustainable vehicle use. - Replace doors, renovation of restroom and roof replacement at Robertson Hall, all direly needed.
+• Replace doors, renovation of restroom and roof replacement at Robertson Hall, all direly needed.